hLunaaa/hLunaaa.github.io/_posts/2025-04-25-Bypassing-CR3-Abuse-with-Physical-RW copy.markdown

 <br>
 ### The Result

 There's a lot more you can do in the way of filtering out bad pages before running expensive read operations, but I leave this as an exercise to the reader.
 In any case, this serves as a good proof of concept.
 Keep in mind that the latest `Virtualization Based Security` or `VBS` enforces read-only state at the hypervisor level via `Second Level Address Translation` or `SLAT`.
+However, other values like page frame number remain unprotected.
+This will be discussed in a separate post in the future.

 ![Driver Output](/assets/image2.png)